 Speaking of Bob’s Cove—it’s a must-visit spot along the Queenstown to Glenorchy drive!
 I’ve written more about it in #6 below.
 While you can park closer to Bob’s Cove, you can also hike there from Twelve-Mile Delta along a lovely, easy track.
 The hike takes about 1 hour each way.

 5. Mt Crichton Loop Track

 7.6 km (4.7 miles) return | 2.5 hours | Moderate | Trail Guide

 The Mt Crichton Loop Track is a locals’-favorite hiking trail.
 Beech forest, a waterfall, and a historic gold miners’ hut are just some of its awesome features.
 This is one of the best short hikes in Queenstown, although not many visitors know to come here!

 All in all, the Mt Crichton Loop Track is 7.6kms (4.7 miles) and takes about 2.5 hours to complete.
 The hike isn’t too hard, but it also isn’t super easy as there is some elevation gain.
-All-in-all, we rate this one as a moderate hike.
+All-in-all, I rate this one as a moderate hike.

-Lots of reviews will tell you to do this hike clockwise; however, we like to go counter-clockwise on this track.
+Lots of reviews will tell you to do this hike clockwise; however, I like to go counter-clockwise on this track.
 That way, you’ll get most of the uphill sections over with at the beginning of the hike, and then you can descend to the historic Sam Summers hut before looping back to the start/end of the trail.